-Innovation in action: imec builds self-learning microchip that composes music
+Made in Flanders: self-learning microchip that composes music

 Imec researchers taught the microchip how to write new pieces of music on its own.
 To achieve that, they first programmed classical minuets into the chip, after which the chip learns how to recognize musical patterns and rhythms from those existing scores and use them to compose its own creations.

 Neuro-Electronics Research Flanders – NERF for short – is a non-profit academic research initiative powered by three world-class institutes: imec, VIB and KU Leuven.
 Combining cutting-edge technologies from biology, physics, engineering and computer science, NERF concentrates its research efforts on questions such as ‘How are neuronal circuits built?’, ‘How do they perform the computations that underlie perception, memory, thought and behavior?’ and ‘How does their dysfunction lead to disease?’.